 Parenting and the Order of Operations

 Back when I was in high school, I had the most off-the-wall math teacher.
-Let’s just say he was unique individual who had his own way of approaching life.
+Let’s just say he was a unique individual who had his own way of approaching life!
 He also had some very bizarre teaching methods.
 I well remember the day he introduced the concept of mathematical order of operations.
-In an attempt to demonstrate the fact that the order in which we do things matters, he spent an entire class period attempting to take of his socks before removing his shoe.
+In an attempt to demonstrate the fact that the order in which we do things matters, he spent an entire class period attempting to take off his socks before removing his shoe.
 For real.

 Order matters when it comes to parenting, too.